freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1542.1

-So you `reset` to one commit before `HEAD`.
-Which removed the most recent commit, and put all the changes in the working tree.
+And the changes from the reset are back in the working tree.
+So when you `reset` to one commit before `HEAD`, it removed the most recent commit, and put all the changes in the working tree.
 If you used the `--hard` flag with the reset, the changes would have not been added to the working tree.
 Add the changes back to staging so you can commit them again.

 #### HINTS